humanmade/altis-browser-security/README.md

 This plugin can gather and send [Content-Security-Policy policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) for you automatically.

-Out of the box, no policies are sent.
+**Out of the box, no policies are sent.** CSP policies tend to be specific to sites, so no assumptions are made about what you may want.

 Add a filter to `altis.security.browser.content_security_policies` to set policies.
 This filter receives an array, where the keys are the policy directive names.
 Each item can either be a string or a list of directive value strings: